 The entire period of pregnancy is accompanied by a series of hormonal and physiological changes and this leads to a number of problems.
 The treatment of such problems can bring about temporary relief and they can be minimised by maintaining a healthy lifestyle and balanced diet.
 However, these problems are found heal once the period of pregnancy is over.
 It is always advisable to consult a doctor regarding all the symptoms that a woman goes through during her pregnancy in order to monitor the health of both the mother and the growing baby in her womb.

-In order to minimise the problems of pregnancy it is always recommended that the woman maintains a healthy lifestyle, daily balanced diet, drinks plenty of water and nutrient rich health drinks, gets good sleep throughout the day and others.
+In order to minimize the problems of pregnancy it is always recommended that the woman maintains a healthy lifestyle, daily balanced diet, drinks plenty of water and nutrient-rich health drinks, gets good sleep throughout the day, and others.
 The alternative treatments for such problems during pregnancy involve acupuncture, acupressure, vitamin B6 which can provide relief from the feeling of nausea; chiropractic manipulation and massage to provide relief from back pain.
 Yoga and other exercises have also been found to be a helpful relief from the problems that occur during the period of pregnancy.

 Summary: Pregnancy is the happiest phase in every woman’s life.
 Every woman should enjoy it to the fullest.
 But there are some factors that no woman should ignore especially if she is in the first trimester of her pregnancy.
 She should always strive to take care of her health by taking adequate nutrition, keeping herself happy, and staying alert while walking or eating.
 Immediately reach out to a health care practitioner if you are undergoing any uncommon symptoms.